Comprehensive Analysis of Grain Dryer Types for Corn Farming Operations

 -

-Energy efficiency in cooler climates - The natural air in the Upper Midwest during harvest season often has good drying potential without requiring much supplemental heat.
+Energy efficiency in cooler climates - The natural air in the Upper Midwest during harvest season often has good drying potential without requiring supplemental heat.

 -